consensus-shipyard/mir/codegen/README.md

 Hence, it is recommended to stay close to the existing examples in `codegen/generators`.

 The `Run` method is invoked on a zero value of the generator type.
+File `codgen/generator.go` contains the template code for the meta-code-generator.
+A similar approach is employed by [gomock](https://github.com/golang/mock) in the reflect mode.

 #### Example

 See `codegen/generators/types-gen/generator/generator.go` for an example of a generator and `codegen/generators/types-gen/main.go` for an example of how to run it.

-See `codegen/generators/mir-std-gen/generator/generator.go` and `codegen/generators/mir-std-gen/main.go` for an example of how multiple code generators can be composed into one.
+See `codegen/generators/mir-std-gen/generator/generator.go` and `codegen/generators/mir-std-gen/main.go` for an example of how multiple code generators can be combined into one.

 #### Dependencies